chanithacri/python-snake-game/README.md

-This is the Snake Game, a classic arcade-style game designed in Python with turtle graphics.
-The objective is to guide the snake to eat the food while avoiding the walls and its own body.
+This is Snake Game, a classic game written in Python and Turtle Graphics.
+The goal of the game is to move the snake around the board and eat food to grow the snake and increase the score.
+Avoid hitting the walls or your own tail!
-The score increases with each food eaten, and the speed increases with each level.
-The game ends when the snake collides with the walls or its own body.